Allysh0w/orders/README.md

 # Orders

 Scala cli program to calculate if older product are still being sold.
-Given a time range and an optional set of month interval it can outputs the number of orders that have products with the given age.

 # Assembly application
 To build the application use: